diogoazevedos/awesome/README.md

 ### Sublime

-Copy the follow settings and paste in your [Sublime](https://sublimetext.com) user settings.
+Install the [Package Control](https://packagecontrol.io/installation), copy the follow settings and paste in your [Sublime](https://sublimetext.com) user settings.

 ```
 {